Returned from Duty

 Enlisted on 13 November 1915 at Chorley.
 Joined at Lancaster.

-Lived at Town lane on Enlistment and he was a Weaver by trade
+Lived at Town Lane on Enlistment and he was a Weaver by trade

 Suffered from Influenza and Bronchitis during service after sleeping in tents without floorboards as of December 1916